Kip Williams

 Directors

 Kip Williams is a multi-award winning director of theatre, opera and film.
-He is the current Artistic Director and Co-CEO of Sydney Theatre Company.
+He is the current Artistic Director and Co-CEO of Sydney Theatre Company (STC).
 His appointment at age 30 years old made him the youngest Artistic Director in the company’s history.

-Williams has worked extensively at STC for over a decade, having been appointed Directing Associate in 2012 by then Artistic Directors Andrew Upton and Cate Blanchett.
+Williams has worked extensively at STC for over the last decade, having been appointed Directing Associate in 2012 by then Artistic Directors Andrew Upton and Cate Blanchett.
 He was subsequently made Resident Director from 2013-2016.
+He has been Artistic Director and Co-CEO since November 2016.

 Williams’ work is noted for its stunning choreography and groundbreaking visual style, its extensive use of music and his signature incorporation of live video and cinematic techniques.
 Williams has been nominated a record six consecutive times for the Helpmann Award for Best Director, Australia’s top theatre prize, and won the award for his production of Suddenly Last Summer.
 He won Victoria’s Green Room Award for Best Director for his adaptation of Strindberg’s Miss Julie (Melbourne Theatre Company), also winning for Best Production and Best Digital Media Design & Integration.
-He won the Sydney Theatre Award for Best Director and Best Production for The Harp in the South.
+He won the Sydney Theatre Award for Best Director and Best Production for both The Harp in the South, and for the aforementioned The Picture of Dorian Gray, as well as winning a third Best Director award for his adaptation of Strange Case of Dr Jekyll & Mr Hyde.

-Other companies Williams has worked with include Carriageworks, Melbourne Theatre Company, Malthouse Theatre, Helium Festival, NIDA, Milkcrate Theatre, The Old Fitz, and Princeton Theatre, New Jersey.
+Other companies Williams has worked with include Carriageworks, Melbourne Theatre Company, Malthouse Theatre, Helium Festival, NIDA, Milkcrate Theatre, The Old Fitz, Perth Festival, Auckland Festival, and Princeton Theatre, New Jersey.
 Williams has directed several music videos and short films, and his work has been included in the Australian Broadcasting Corporation’s (ABC) RAGE 50 annual list of best music videos.

 Williams is a graduate of Sydney University and National Institute of Dramatic Art, where he holds an MFA in Directing.
-He has been a Board Director of NIDA since 2016.
+Williams was a Board Director of NIDA from 2016 to 2023.

 Website